eliotcochrane/eliotcochrane.github.io/_posts/2024-02-09-okunakayama-kogen.md

 Directly below the lain lodge is a gelato shop that is regularly visited in summer because of the beautiful views and the locally sourced ingredients.
 It is a small place but customers are regularly going in and out.
 Of course, the standard flavors of vanilla and chocolate are great, but some of the rotating flavors are just as delicious if not more!
 My favorite is the sesame flavor (goma - ごま)!

 Be sure to give them a look and get your 50円 discount!

+## <center>Choumin</center>

+**Choumin** is a series where Stray Lines will take a look into the smaller ski hills scattered around Japan.
+Choumin (町民) is roughly translates to citizen or local.
+With the idea of local people in mind, we hope to give you a little insight into the smaller places that often get overlooked as foreigners come to Japan to ski.
+While the bigger mountains do have their own appeal, the local hills often have an atmosphere that is hard to replicate anywhere else.
+Come along as we explore these little nuggets of gold.